jgeumlek/WiimoteGlue/README.md

 Unsupported.
 However, only the original Classic controller extension for the wiimote has analog triggers.
 (The Classic controller pro, distinct from the Wii U pro controller, does not have analog triggers.)

-Unless you are using the oddly shaped oval classic controller with no hand grips, you aren't going to have analog triggers.
+Unless you are using the oddly shaped oval classic controller with no hand grips, you aren't going to have analog triggers anyways.

-Mapping one of the various input axis to a virtual analog trigger is also unsupported.
+Mapping one of the various input axes to a virtual analog trigger is also unsupported, but this might change.

+###Buttons to sticks?
+Sticks to buttons?

+Not supported.

+Currently buttons can only be mapped to buttons, and axes can only be mapped to axes.

+###What are the default mappings anyways?

+I don't have this information in a handy format.
+Hopefully the "init_mapping()" function in wiimoteglue.c will be sufficiently readable for the curious.

 ###Motion Plus?

-Unsupported, but it should be successfully ignored.
+Unsupported, but it should be successfully ignored when present.
 Xwiimote does expose the motionplus data and even does a little calibration.
 If someone wants to write an effective way of using the gyroscope data on a virtual gamepad, please do so.

 Theoretically the Motion Plus gyroscope data and the Wii remote accelerometerscould be used together to create a fairly stable reading of the Wii remote's orientation of pitch, yaw, and roll in the real world.
 (The infared sensor could also be used for a nice re-calibration whenever the IR sources come into view again.)

 As is, the accelerometers provide a fairly noisy reading of pitch and roll, but yaw is entirely unknown.
 (The accelerometers can tell you the direction of gravity, when the Wii remote is held still.)

+###Wiimote Guitar or Drum Controller?

+Unsupported, but reasonably easy to add.
+Xwiimote exposes these.
+I don't own either of these, so I didn't bother writing code I can't test.

-###Wii U Gamepad?
+###Wii U Gamepad? [that thing with the screen on it]

 Unsupported.
 It doesn't use bluetooth, but wifi to communicate.
 It is unlikely to ever be supported by this software.

-An an aside: Check out libDRC for some existing work on using the Gamepad under Linux.
-(It is rough at the the moment, and held back by the need to expose wifi TSF values to userland, and not all wifi hardware handles TSF sufficiently for the gamepad.)
+An an aside: Check out libDRC for some existing work on using the Wii U Gamepad under Linux.
+(It is rough at the the moment, and held back by the need to expose wifi TSF values to userspace, and not all wifi hardware handles TSF sufficiently for the gamepad.)
+As far I'm aware, once it is working, libDRC can handle the buttons on the Wii U Gamepad easily; the main challenge is streaming images to the screen in a way that the Gamepad will accept.

 ###Why not use the kernel driver itself, or the exisitng X11 driver xf86-input-xwiimote?

 As noted above, the kernel driver makes separate devices for different features/extensions of the wiimote, making them all but unusable in most games.
 The classic controller has legacy mapping issues leading to it being ignored by SDL.
 With the kernel driver alone, only the Wii U Pro controller is useful.

 The X11 driver is also handy, but it is designed for emulating a keyboard/mouse instead of a gamepad.
 Though it allows configuring the button mappings, it is not dynamic and cannot be changed while running.
 These two aspects make it not the most useful for playing games.

+###Why does WiimoteGlue capture Wii U Pro controllers?

+At the moment, this functionality doesn't give much advantage over just using the Wii U Pro controller directly.
+It does let the buttons be remapped, which can be nice for switching around the face buttons.

+In the future when WiimoteGlue changes the player LEDs to match slot numbers, grabbing the Pro controllers will be somewhat nice.

+If one desires the balance board combo control schemes, grabbing the Wii U Pro controllers makes them usable for that.

+Overall, it seemed like a reasonably easy thing to add with little harm, and in the future it will allow some better consistency for playing with a mix of pro controllers and wiimotes.